ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/statement-editor/index.md

 # Statement Editor

 The Statement Editor allows you to construct Ballerina statements depending on the use case you want to build.
-It is an intuitive visual editor that is easy to use without an in-depth knowledge of the [Ballerina Programming Language](https://ballerina.io/).
+It is an intuitive visual editor that is easy to use without an in-depth knowledge of the Ballerina language.

 It provides the following: